mrle0429/Event-Management-System/03-design/usecases/docs/03-update-account.md

 # Use Case 03 - Update Account

-## 01 -Basic Course of Events - Any User Modifying Their Account
+## 01 - Basic Course of Events - Any User Modifying Their Account

 1. The user clicks "edit" to update their account information on the account info page.
 (10-Admin-information) (22-organizer-information)  (26-user-info)
 2. The system displays the account update form.